alexch/codelikethis/public/references/best_practices.md

 In JavaScript variable names are written in camel case.
 This means the words are concatanated with every word after the first being capatilized e.g. `let myVariableName = value`

-Class names are still concatanated by the first word is capitilized e.g. `new Class = MyNewClass`
+Class names are still concatanated but the first word is capitilized e.g. `new Class = MyNewClass`

 ## What makes a good variable name?